KlausSchaefers/qux-java/README.md

     QUX_KEY_CLOAK_CLAIM_NAME

     QUX_KEY_CLOAK_CLAIM_LASTNAME

+    QUX_USER_ALLOW_SIGNUP

+    QUX_USER_ALLOWED_DOMAINS

 ```

 Please note that we have replaced the old config of nested objects with a straight dot notation.

+### Privat deployments

+You can limit the domains from which user can sign up by setting the 'user.allowedDomains'
+parameter in the config file, or by setting the ENV variable 'QUX_USER_ALLOWED_DOMAINS'.
+The value
+must be a comma separated list of domains, e.g. 'my-server.com,your-host.com'.
+Please be aware of <SPACES>.
+Sub-domains
+will be allowed.

 ## Mongo optimization